| CHAPTER H10 THE BRITISH ENLIGHTENMENT |

 philosophers had their moment on the brief stage of life.

-committed.
-He said the king did get his power and authority from the people,
+but not fully committed.
+He said the king did get his power and authority from

-but once he was crowned the people had to submit to him and could not rebel.
-He
+the people, but once he was crowned the people had to submit to him and could

-got that nonsense by blending philosophy with the Bible.
-Hobbes’ views were
+not rebel.
+He got that nonsense by blending philosophy with the Bible.
+Hobbes’

 a bad king was not rebellion; it was your Christian duty.
 Most Christians then,